quantprep/quantnewgrad2022/README.md

 🎓 Head over to our Internship List [here](https://github.com/quantprep/quantinternships2022) 🎓

-🙏 Feel free to submit a new job posting or suggst a change by submitting a pull request 🙏
+🙏 Feel free to submit a new job posting or suggest a change by submitting a pull request 🙏

 ------